The Physical Basis of Prediction: World Model Formation in Neural Organoids via an LLM-Generated Curriculum: Environments

 \subsubsection{Environmental scaling and generalization}

 \begin{itemize} \item \textbf{Generalization to Other Games:} The core paradigm of Pong can be adapted to other classic arcade games to probe different cognitive functions and world modeling capabilities.
-For instance, \textit{Breakout} would require the agent's world model to incorporate not just the ball and paddle, but also a static array of targets, demanding precise spatial targeting to aim the ball. \textit{Space Invaders} would introduce the complexities of dodging projectiles while timing offensive actions, requiring the world model to track multiple independent agents.
-A pseudocode implementation for Breakout is provided in Listing~\ref{lst:breakout}.
+For instance, \textit{Breakout} would require the agent's world model to incorporate the same ball and paddle, as well as a static array of targets, demanding precise spatial targeting to aim the ball. \textit{Space Invaders} would introduce the complexities of dodging projectiles while timing offensive actions, requiring the world model to track multiple independent agents.
+A pseudocode implementation for Breakout is provided in Listing \ref{lst:breakout}.

 \item \textbf{Competitive Multi-Organoid Systems:} Pong provides an ideal testbed for multi-agent competition.
 Two distinct organoid-MEA systems can be linked to the same game instance, each controlling one of the paddles.
 This setup facilitates the direct study of competitive co-adaptation, where each biological agent must build a world model that includes the policy of its opponent.
-The evolution of rally lengths, shot patterns, and win/loss rates would serve as powerful metrics for inter-agent learning and strategic model formation (see Listing~\ref{lst:pong_multi}). \end{itemize}
+The evolution of rally lengths, shot patterns, and win/loss rates would serve as powerful metrics for inter-agent learning and strategic model formation (see Listing \ref{lst:pong_multi}). \end{itemize}